 Conclusion

-f your phone camera isn't working, start by restarting your phone—this fixes most issues instantly.
-In my experience, clearing camera cache and checking storage solves another 30% of problems.
-If your camera shows a black screen or won't open, these are almost always software issues, not hardware damage.
-Most camera problems can be fixed in under 5 minutes without visiting a repair shop.
-Try each solution in order, give it a couple minutes, and your camera will start working again.
+If your phone camera has stopped working, try restarting your phone first, as this fixes most problems instantly.
+30% of issues are solved with clearing the camera cache and checking storage, in my experience.
+If you see a black screen when trying to use your camera, or if it refuses to open, these are almost always software problems, not hardware damage.
+Camera issues can usually be resolved in under 5 minutes without going to a repair center.
+Try each solution one after the other; wait a few minutes in between, and your camera will start working again.

-And if you're at a wedding like I was?
+And if you happen to be at a wedding, like I was?
 Just restart first.
 Trust me on this one.

 FAQ